 The membranous labyrinth, from top to bottom, is composed of three “chambers”: the scala vestibuli, the scala media, and the scala tympani.
 Scala vestibuli and scala media are referred to as Reissner’s membrane, and the scala tympani and scala media are called the basilar membrane.
 The basilar membrane is part of the organ of Corti and is the base for different sized hair cells (sensory cells), which are responsible for the actual hearing process.
 Scala tympani and scala vestibuli are filled with a fluid called perilymph.
 The scala media is filled with a potassium-rich fluid called endolymph.

 Regarding endolymphatic hydrops, an overproduction of endolymph results in a widening of the scala media and a shift of the basilar membrane.
 Consequently, this has a negative effect on the hair cells that sit on the basilar membrane, leading to hearing loss and ringing in the ears (tinnitus).
 The endolymphatic hydrops and the widening of the scala media can also be a rupture of the Reissner’s membrane.
 In this case, there is a mixing of the endolymph of the scala media and the perilymph of the scala vestibuli.
 This can then cause a person to experience vertigo.
-To learn more about the inner ear, click on the link: The inner ear: structure and function.

 The three typical symptoms of Ménière’s disease are hearing loss (in varying degrees), tinnitus, and dizziness lasting about three hours.
 Doctors refer to this as a triad of symptoms.
 Before and during the “attack,” the degree of hearing loss and tinnitus may change.
 In most cases, hearing loss worsens and the symptoms of tinnitus get louder.
 Problems with balance usually remain longer after an attack, but they eventually recede.